Hercules Detective Agency Case Files are Copyrighted with the U.S. Copyright Office, Library of Congress

 "We're taking Tor with us to the Olympics," the team shouted with delight.
 They had become quite fond of their teacher, and he of them.
 The Minotaur had been shocked to learn the town had created a sail in his honor so he could travel with the team, not in person perhaps, but certainly in spirit.
 To make sure he was not too depressed about staying behind, the woman of Oropus had the Minotaur taste testing the foods they were making for the festival to celebrate the team's return.
 He never would have believed he could be this happy.

-The team fastened the bull's head to the prow of the ship.
-Herc raced back to his hut to collect the new tunics.
+While the team fastened the bull's head to the prow of the ship, Herc raced back to his hut to collect the new tunics.
 Hercules stowed his gear on board.
-The team sailed towards the sprawling city of Olympia.
+Off they sailed towards the sprawling city of Olympia.
 As they neared the shore, they moved carefully to avoid the many boats crowding the harbor.
 People pointed at the prow of their ship with interest and awe.
 Eupiddle really was a very good sculptor.
 Others pointed at the magnificent sail with its huge oversized bull's head.
 It was quite a memorable arrival.

 Herc expected to see folks he knew.
 Many of the gods were sponsoring a team.
 He knew for a fact that Hermes, the messenger of the gods, had rounded up some exceptionally good runners.
 Mars, the god of war, was sponsoring the team from Sparta.
 Hera, wife of Zeus and queen of all the gods, had been bragging about her team from Argos.
 Daedalus, the famous inventor, had invented some new and improved training equipment for his team.
 Zeus had already called the gods together, including Daedalus although he was not a god, and had made it absolutely clear that he would tolerate no cheating.

 The first good friend Herc spotted was Dionysus, the Greek god of wine, comedy, and tragedy.
 Like all Greeks, Dionysus loved drama and contests.
 His special talent was that he could shape shift into looking like any living thing he wanted.
-For example, he could shape shift into a little mouse or a dangerous animal.
+For example, he could shape shift into a little mouse or a dangerous monster.
 His favorite shape was that of a handsome young man, dripping in jewels.
-Herc knew Dionysus would never miss the Olympic races, but he did not expect to see the handsome young man he recognized as Dionysus waving to him from the shore before the Oropusian boat had even dropped anchor.
-Herc steered the ship his way.
+Herc knew Dionysus would never miss the Olympic races, but he did not expect to see the handsome young man he recognized as Dionysus waving to him from the shore as they arrived.
+There was an open space right in front him.
+Before someone else could grab it, Herc leaped ashore, and tied their ship securely to some stakes pounded into the beach.

 "Nice sail!"
-Dionysus called out with a laugh.
+Dionysus laughed.
 He tilted his head to one side.
 "Hey, Herc.
 I hear you have quite an athlete on board.
 A real contender?"

-Herc and his team pulled their boat up on shore.
-They were lucky to find a place, or more likely, Dionysus had kept the space open, while waiting for Herc's arrival.
+Herc and his team were lucky to find a place to pull safely up on shore, or more likely, Dionysus had kept the space magically open, while waiting for Herc's arrival.
 Along the shore, as far as Herc could see, boats were pulled up every which way.
-The city, Herc thought, would be even more packed.
 This year's Olympics had drawn a huge crowd, perhaps the largest crowd on record.
 The Opening Ceremony was only one day away, yet people were still arriving by boat, by cart, by mule, and on foot.

 Herc recognized some of the men from the village of the enchanted well.
 They came running, excitedly.
 "We've been watching for you!
 We didn't think you were going to make it!"